 Kitchen Style

-Kitchens with an Asian flair invoke a feeling of peace with the use of natural materials and curves.
-Kitchens with an Asian influence might include dark cabinets with light stone tile backsplash.
-Sometimes homeowners contrast a light backsplash with a black granite countertop.
+Kitchens with an Asian flair invoke a feeling of peace using natural materials and curves.
+These kitchens might include dark cabinets with a light stone tile backsplash.
+Sometimes, homeowners contrast a light backsplash with a black granite countertop.

 Industrial: Unfinished and Simple